Blog

 February HVAC Checklist for Westchester Homes and Buildings

-1. Assess Heating Consistency and Comfort
+1. Assess Heating Consistency Throughout the Property

 2. Inspect Boilers and Hydronic Systems for Freeze Risk

-3. Replace Filters and Check Airflow
+3. Replace Air Filters and Evaluate Airflow

 4. Listen for Unusual Noises or Odors

-5. Review Energy Usage and Utility Bills
+5. Review Utility Bills and Energy Usage

 The Value of Late-Winter HVAC Maintenance